dherslof/time-butler/readme.md

 - [X] First version of a *okey* project readme
 - [X] Add building instructions
 - [ ] Basic tests
-- [ ] Basic github actions
+- [X] Basic github actions pipeline setup
 - [X] Improve the hour calculation in Day, to take minutes in to account
 - [ ] Update project hours type to float.
 Will brake existing serializing for current users.
 - [ ] Fix all `clippy` warnings
 - [ ] Read settings (storage path etc) from config files places under /home/user/.conf/time-butler/time-butler.conf
 - [X] Add Target, with status for stored time containers
-- [ ] Verify all the document comments for cli.
+- [X] Verify all the document comments for cli.
 Make sure they are updated and correct.
 - [ ] Refactor out the butler table functions to a separate file.

 **Version 1.1.0**